- Dee

 Moreover, combining intermittent fasting with anti-inflammatory foods helps stabilize blood sugar levels, cuts cravings, and promotes a healthier relationship with food.

-Starting the Galveston Diet doesn’t have to feel overwhelming.
-Here are some helpful tips:
+Starting the Galveston Diet doesn’t have to be complicated.
+Here are some helpful tips to consider:

-• Plan Your Meals: Take time each week to plan your meals to stay on track and choose healthier options.
+Plan Your Meals: Take time each week to plan your meals to stay on track with healthier options.

-• Stay Hydrated: Drinking adequate water, especially during fasting, can curb hunger and keep your metabolism running smoothly.
+Stay Hydrated: Drinking plenty of water, especially during fasting, can curb hunger and keep your metabolism running smoothly.

-• Listen to Your Body: Pay attention to how different foods affect your well-being.
+Listen to Your Body: Pay attention to how different foods affect your well-being.
 Everyone's body is unique, so discovering what works for you is important.
+This is especially important for those with new or sudden food sensitivities.

 Navigating weight gain during perimenopause is undoubtedly challenging, but it's essential to remember that you hold the power to make positive changes.
 The Galveston Diet, as recommended by Dr. Mary Claire Haver, offers a structured yet flexible approach to managing weight and enhancing overall health during this transitional period.